nice-game-hints/night-of-the-rabbit/04-mw-magician/095-cannon.md

 Yes.. would that make him sleepy?
 [You can try,](090-sleepy-gunner.md)

 # On the contrary
+But you got [the access to Anja's Cafe](020-cafe-night.md), right?

+# Right
 Could you make some kind of _anti-coffee_?

 # Anti-coffee?
 You had those valerian drops causing sleepiness with you.

 # Right!
-Pour some coffee for him and mix valerian drops into the coffee.
+**(night)** Pour some coffee for him at the cafe and mix valerian drops into the coffee.
 Give it to the gunner.
 You can now do whatever you want with the cannon.

 # Whatever?
 Well, you cannot shoot the peas.
 I can recommend one ammo over others.